snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock

 ## List of Python Codes in this project (in reverse cronological order):
+- Simple code to retrieve and summarize a webpage (not a LLM based code)
 - Excel data clean-up and summarization using Pivot Table in the code
 - Python program to take an Excel file for Product Sales, clean it up for blanks, NaNs and non-logical values and write the file with Sales and Average Price summaries
 - Updated clustering into three categories of 'Low', 'Medium' and 'High' along with summary statistics of these categories